TECHNICAL FEASIBILITY SPRINT

 ESTIMATES

-Component-by-component estimates with assumptions clearly stated.
+Component-by-component estimates backed by prototyping data, not guesses.
 Includes engineering time, infrastructure costs, and third-party service costs.
-Presented as ranges.
-You'll use it for budgeting and go/no-go decisions.
+Presented as ranges with assumptions documented.

 04